-Proceedings of Overview and Scrutiny Committees
+Proceedings of Overview and Scrutiny Committee

-Overview and scrutiny committee will conduct their proceedings in accordance with the Overview and Scrutiny Procedure Rules set out in Part 4 of this Constitution.
+6.4 The Overview and Scrutiny Committee will conduct its proceedings in accordance with the Overview and Scrutiny Procedure Rules set out in Part 4 of this Constitution.

 Article 7 - The Cabinet

 Role

 7.1 The Cabinet will carry out all of the local authority's functions which are not the responsibility of any other part of the local authority, whether by law or under this Constitution.